epiq21/epiq21.github.io/index.md

 ## Practicals

-The workshop will be entirely virtual via Zoom (links to be posted later).

 Note that to attend the workshop, **you must register for the CoNEXT conference**.
 This can be done on [this dedicated registration page](https://conferences2.sigcomm.org/co-next/2021/#!/registration).

+The workshop will be entirely virtual via Zoom.
+You can join the Zoom room by visiting the [CoNEXT gather.town instance](https://gather.town/app/sc1FxxkPfdI5HM5e/conext-2021).
+There you need to walk to the room for **Workshop 2**, where you can join the Zoom room.
+Practical note: you probably won't be able to be both in gather.town and Zoom at the same time, due to conflicting video/audio device usage.

 Additional chat will take place on the [SIGCOMM slack group](https://sigcomm.slack.com), via the dedicated "conext21-workshop-epiq" channel.
 If you are not yet registered there, you can do so [via this link](https://sigcomm.slack.com/join/shared_invite/zt-uhdre6eo-dcEZe7iZWLPMlMdaEMAl5g#/shared-invite/email).

+In case you are having trouble joining the Zoom room, ask for help in the above slack channel, or send an email directly to co-chair [Christopher Wood](caw@heapingbits.net).

-The workshop will be recorded and videos posted to YouTube afterwards.
+The workshop will be recorded and videos posted to YouTube or elsewhere afterwards.

 ## Call For Submissions